sidalit/stack-utils/README.md

-# ML Snap Utils
+# Stack Utils

-This repo contains utilities used in snapping machine learning (AI) workloads.
+This repo contains utilities used in snapping and selecting hardware specific workloads.

 ## Development